 - The Chinese Experience in Maintaining Undisrupted Learning in COVID-19 Outbreak: https://iite.unesco.org/news/handbook-on-facilitating-flexible-learning-during-educational-disruption/

-The AAU is also pleased to note various initiatives by African Universities to actively participate in high-end research towards finding a cure for COVID-19.
-We applaud them for their efforts to safeguard the populace.
+The AAU is also pleased to note initiatives by African Universities to participate in high-end research towards finding a cure for COVID-19 and or participate in community outreach services to curb the spread of COVID-19.
+We are also pleased to see efforts by African Universities to move their teaching to online platforms.

 - The African Centre of Excellence for the Genomics of Infectious Disease (ACEGID) at Redeemer’s University, Ede, Nigeria that is leading the way in fighting COVID-19 in Africa (Read More Here)